Trisdoan/SQL/People Analytics Case Study/README.md

 ````

  ### 6. On average - how much more do current managers make on average compared to all other employees rounded to the nearest dollar?

+#### Steps:
+- Firstly, I calculated average salary of all current managers.
+- Then I calculated average salary of all employees who are not employees
+- Finally, I calculated the differences between those above average.

 ````sql
 WITH manager_cte AS (